ashir1S/Bone-Fracture-Detection-Dashboard-UI/README.md

 - **Streamlit**: For creating and deploying the dashboard interface.
 - **HTML/CSS**: For custom embedded styles that enhance the UI design.
+- **Shiny**: For creating and deploying the dashboard interface with R.

 ## Getting Started